HanSolo/jfxcentral-data/links/2024/2024-11/2024-11-08/readme.md

 ## Podcasts, Videos, Books

 * Not new, but just discovered: [**Chad Preisler** uses a JavaFX UI to demo Kafka Outer Joins](https://bsky.app/profile/chadpreisler.bsky.social/post/3l3vjfi4z742r): "_Make sure to stick around for the [demo right around four and half minutes into the video](https://www.youtube.com/watch?v=bGffINGD9KQ).
 Happy coding!_"
+* **Frank Delporte** published a new "JFX In Action" interview that gives insights into a new open-source JavaFX project: Swaggerific.
+It's created by [**Özkan Pakdil**](https://techhub.social/@thejvmbender), who tells us more about this Postman alternative to interact with REST endpoints documented with a Swagger JSON.
+The [video is on YouTube](https://lnkd.in/eidGJkSY), and more info is provided in [this blog post](https://lnkd.in/eRdekHTm).

 ## Tutorials